seanstark/Azure-Policy/policyDefinitions/vmapplications/readme.md

 ## Overview
 These policies will deploy [Azure VM Applications](https://learn.microsoft.com/azure/virtual-machines/vm-applications?) to Windows and Linux virtual machines

+> It may take 15 - 20 minutes for new virtual machines to deploy the vm application

 ## Deployment Methods

 The deployment methods are dictated by how you share your Azure Compute Galleries.